 Emotional Upsides Of Being Anxious And Sensitive

 Sensitivity and anxiousness go hand in hand as personality traits.
 And both of these characters are seen more prevalent in people who are introverted.
 Hence, introverted people who are sensitive and anxious often feel like an outcast in a social setting.
 But it also gives them an edge over others.
-The fact that
+The fact that they don’t blend in gives them an opportunity to observe things keenly from the sidelines.
+Hence, they become the silent spectators who are aware of their happenings without actually being part of the circus.
+There are a lot of introverts who hate being an outcast and would prefer to be otherwise.
+But that’s the beauty of this character.
+To some it is a bane, whereas to others it is a boon.

 Being sensitive and in tune with one’s emotions come with its set of challenges.
 Life can always seem risky to anxious people.
 They live with a constant sense of awareness of imminent possibilities that can be either good or bad.
 Sensitivity is a necessary poison for people like these.
 Their sensitivity makes them aware and sharp, but it can also take a toll on their emotional health sometimes.
 Sensitivity can give rise to anxiousness.
 Initially, this anxiousness is generally looked at as an emotional drawback.
 But a lot of anxious people feel that it is also a tough teacher that can teach many wonderful things in a stern manner.